 The required Seller's Interest is held by the depositor through retention of the Transferor Amount.
-The Transferor Amount retained by Chase Card Funding on the issuance date is expected to be approximately \$4.42 billion.
-The percentage equivalent of the Transferor Amount divided by the aggregate principal amount of CHASEseries notes outstanding on the issuance date, referred to in this prospectus as the "Seller's Interest Percentage," is expected to be approximately 98.20%.
-For purposes of estimating the Transferor Amount and the Seller's Interest Percentage on the issuance date, we have used the aggregate outstanding dollar amount of principal receivables in the issuing entity as of September 6, 2023 and the principal amount of CHASEseries notes expected to be outstanding on the issuance date, including \$1,150,000,000 of Class A(2023-1) notes and \$850,000,000 of Class A(2023-2) notes, which are expected to be issued substantially at the same time as the Class A (2023-1) notes.
+The Transferor Amount retained by Chase Card Funding on the issuance date is expected to be approximately \$1.93 billion.
+The percentage equivalent of the Transferor Amount divided by the aggregate principal amount of CHASEseries notes outstanding on the issuance date, referred to in this prospectus as the "Seller's Interest Percentage," is expected to be approximately 28.21%.
+For purposes of estimating the Transferor Amount and the Seller's Interest Percentage on the issuance date, we have used the aggregate outstanding dollar amount of principal receivables in the issuing entity as of January 23, 2024 and the principal amount of CHASEseries notes expected to be outstanding on the issuance date, including \$1,100,000,000 of Class A(2024-2) notes and \$1,250,000,000 of Class A(2024-1) notes, which are expected to be issued substantially at the same time as the Class A (2024-2) notes.
 The Seller's Interest Percentage will be affected by the issuance of notes, the repayment of principal of one or more tranches of notes, the daily fluctuations in the Pool Balance and other factors.
-Chase Card Funding does not expect the Seller's Interest Percentage on the issuance date will be included in a current report on Form 8-K filed with the SEC within two Business Days after the issuance date.
+Chase Card Funding does not expect the Seller's Interest Percentage on the issuance date of the offered notes to be less than 5% and each of the Transferor Amount and the Seller's Interest Percentage as of the issuance date will be included in a current report on Form 8-K filed with the SEC within two Business Days after the issuance date.
 Additionally, the Seller's Interest Percentage as of the last day of a monthly period will be included in the monthly report on Form 10-D with respect to that monthly period.